 Disability Benefits for Reduced Capacity Caused by Back Problems

-If your back problems reduce your capacity to sit, walk, and bend to the point where you can't work, you may qualify for disability.
+If your back problems reduce your capacity to sit, walk, and bend to the point where you can't work, you might qualify for disability.

 Back problems, injuries, and disorders are some of the most common conditions that qualify disability applicants ("claimants") for Social Security benefits.
 While claimants with severe stenosis or nerve root compression might be awarded disability under Social Security's Listing of Impairments, most people who get benefits for back problems qualify because their reduced capacity to sit, stand, and walk prevents them from working at any job.